mbarbon/mbarbon.github.io/_posts/2009/2009-05-01-dlr-impressions.md

+---
+layout: post
-Title: Playing with DLR
+title: Playing with DLR
-Date-Rfc822: Fri, 01 May 2009 12:29:20 +0200
+date: Fri, 01 May 2009 12:29:20 +0200
-Description: First impressions from playing with DLR
+description: First impressions from playing with DLR
-Tags: dlr perl
+tags: [dlr, perl]
+---
 Setup
 -----